LycorisBellua/web_card-nest/README.md

 ## Individual Contributions

-TODO
-*- Detailed breakdown of what each team member contributed.*
+The detailed breakdown of what each team member contributed can be seen in the "Modules" and "Features List" sections.
-*- Specific features, modules, or components implemented by each person.*
-*- Any challenges faced and how they were overcome.*

-TODO - TMP
+As for any particular challenge we've faced, the project wasn't particularly difficult, it was mostly long.
+And AI helped with any minute details we were struggling with in our learning of new technology.
+That, and asking other team member for help.

+And as for any limitations in supporting other browsers, Firefox had a few
+quirks:
-- Firefox requests favicon.ico.
-Even though the favicon could be displayed anyway, there was an error in the browser, so I renamed the favicon from "joker.svg" to "favicon.svg" and I've added an .ico alternative.
+- The favicon could be displayed properly, and yet there was an error in the browser console because Firefox was requesting for `favicon.ico` specifically.
+So the favicon was renamed from `joker.svg` to `favicon.svg`, and the `.ico` alternative was added.
+- The website has a glowing and animated border which was glitchy on Firefox.
-- Firefox limitation: The border animation was displayed weirdly.
-Explain the first so that it's consistent on both Firefox and Chrome.
+The border was then written differently, for a similar result, so that Firefox could handle it no problem.